tvasil/settingwithcopywarning/PITCHME.md

 df.__getitem__(df.__getitem__('bidder') == 'jake')
 .__setitem__('bidderrate', 11)

-# IS THIS A COPY?
+# IS IT A COPY?
 A VIEW?
 ```

 @[1-2](Square bracket notation)